4 Reasons to Date Your Kids

 1. Dating Your Kids Helps You Prioritize Time with Them.

 Busy lives and full calendars often leave little room for quality time with our kids.
 Left to chance, we can end up going too long without intentionally connecting with them.
-In a conference here at James River Church, Pastor Mark Driscoll once said that “When you have kids, they are your hobby.”
+In a conference here at James River Church, a pastor once said that “When you have kids, they are your hobby.”
 That does not mean that we don’t have any other hobbies or activities but that our time with our kids is one of our most important interests.

 When you become intentional about scheduling time with them, the value you place on each of them becomes more tangible.
 It lets everyone know just how important this child and this relationship is.
 Pastor John Lindell has often said, “If it’s on your calendar, it’s important to you.”
 So, block off an hour or so and ask one of your kids on a dad or mom date soon.